JonDunlap/My-Mac-Setup/README.md

 - Team messaging application, built for larger organizations allowing teams to stay in touch and provide updates.
 Used for programming courses.

   - [Slack](https://apps.apple.com/us/app/slack/id803453959?mt=12) App Store download

-## Full Sail Programs

-Additional software needed for or provided by my school for the purposes of my degree.

-**OnTheHub**

-- Software hub that distributes programs and their licenses to registered students.
-- Needed/available programs
-  - **VMWare**
-    - Used for programs that can't or won't run on Mac allowing an alternative OS without having to use Bootcamp.
-  - **Windows 10 Education**
-    - Full version of Windows 10 provided to run with VMWare.
-  - **Microsoft Office**
-    - Full suite of tools for creating documents.

-**Adobe Creative Cloud**

-- All Adobe products provided for the Web Design/Development degree.

 ## Github Student Developer Pack